cryokami/Secret_Post_Scraper/readme.md

 Q: Why does the startup take so long?
 A: Libretranslate needs to download the language models on startup.
 There may be a way to skip this however i have not been able to make it work with the libretranslate documentation.
 I apologize.

+Q: How Do I run the Program?
+A: Simply run the runme.bat on windows.